Get all the latest data for Brisbane?

 Where do young professionals prefer to rent in Brisbane right now?

-The top three Brisbane neighborhoods where young professionals prefer to rent are Fortitude Valley and Newstead, West End and South Brisbane, and Kangaroo Point.
+The top three Brisbane neighborhoods for young professionals are Newstead, Fortitude Valley and South Brisbane, with West End, Teneriffe, Bowen Hills and Kangaroo Point also very popular.

 By the way, you will find a detailed tenant analysis in our property pack covering the real estate market in Brisbane.